 Volunteers work alongside officers and carry out a range of activities.
 These can include delivering door to door awareness about crime prevention campaigns, safe policing at major events such as the Varsity match, giving high visible support to Police Community Support Officers and Police Officers at events, on patrols and supporting fellow students through local initiatives such as the Student Safety Bus.

-Recruitment will reopen for the following academic year in April or May 2018.
-Follow South Wales Police Student Liaison team on Twitter to be the first to hear when recruitment reopens.
+The police volunteer scheme is very popular so only recruits at certain times of the year.
+Follow South Wales Police Student Liaison team on Twitter to be the first to hear when recruitment opens.

 For all other enquiries, please contact PC Mike Neate by emailing SwpStudentLiaisonCardiff@south-wales.pnn.police.uk